TITLE 6 PRIMARY AND SECONDARY EDUCATION

 following requirements and procedures.

-local school board members shall receive a total of five hours of annual
+(b) All local school board members shall

 include a minimum of one hour of training during each term in office on equity